Must-See Video: Woman Hides Under Desk To Avoid Reporter

 The St. Louis woman has regularly asked Roberts Brothers Properties—which owns the property next to her house—to chop it down.

 The company was unresponsive, so Ms. Smith contacted KSDK reporter Mike Rush, who paid a visit to Roberts Brothers.
 And what happened next was rather stunning.
+(2020 update: Video no longer available.)

 The receptionist not only refused to buzz the reporter in, but hid under her desk for half an hour, occasionally peeking up to see if the reporter was still there.
 In so doing, she gave the reporter exactly what he wanted—a great visual that made his piece that much more interesting.